Skip to Content

 Because we are located close to Encino, it is easier for local workers to meet with us in person when that is helpful.
 We also know that not everyone can take significant time away from work or family obligations.
 We therefore work to make contact and follow up as conveniently as possible, so access to legal guidance does not become another source of stress.

-Connect with an experienced federal employment attorney in Encino as soon as possible.
-Dial (800) 590-7674 for a consultation.
+Facing retaliation or discrimination?
+Connect with an experienced federal employment attorney in Encino as soon as possible--call (800) 590-7674.

 Frequently Asked Questions